google/clspv/docs/OpenCLCOnVulkan.md

 - `0000c03f`: the float value 1.5
 - `000000000000000000000000`: 12 zero bytes representing the zero-initialized third Foo value.

+#### Push constants

+Some features, when enabled, require values to be passed by the application via push constants.
+For each value requested by clspv, an entry will be present in the descriptor map.
+The format is:

+- `pushconstant` to indicate the entry is a push constant
+- `name` to indicate the name of the requested push constant follows
+- the name of the push constant requested
+- `offset` to indicate the offset at which the push constant is expected follows
+- the offset within push constants at which the entry is expected
+- `size` to indicate that the total size follows
+- the total size of the push constant that will be used.

+Here is a list of the push constants currently supported:
+- `dimensions`: the number of dimensions returned by `get_work_dim()`.
+  A 32-bit integer value.
+- `global_offset`: the 3D global offset used by `get_global_offset()` and in
+  global ID calculations.
+A vector of 3 32-bit integer values.
+Lower dimensions come first in memory.

 ### Attributes

 The following attributes are ignored in the OpenCL C source, and thus have